 When you are seeking consent from a child or young

 You should respect the developing capacity of children and young people to be involved in decisions about their participation in research.
 In some cases, parental consent may not be necessary.
 For example, a 17 year-old with good literacy skills may be able to consent to low-risk research.
 For further information about doing research with children and young people, see Chapter 4.2 of the National Statement.

-The Australian Paediatric Research Ethics and Governance Network (AGPREG) has produced this guide on consent in paediatric research.
-The APREG guide provides information about clinical trials, participants who are children, and consent.
+The Australian Paediatric Research Ethics and Governance Network (AGPREG) has produced a guide on consent in paediatric research.
+It provides information about clinical trials, participants who are children, and consent.

 On our website you’ll find a number of resources to

 help you meet the National Statement’s requirements around informed consent.